UIC-Hanson/ECE452Robotics/README.md

 Run robot_control.py, which will output data to ~/alpha_data.csv

-Run alpha_estimation, which will average the values and create a table of alpha values by decade ~/alpha_estimation.csv
+Run alpha_estimation.py, which will average the values and create a table of alpha values by decade ~/alpha_estimation.csv

-weighted_alpha is desiged for the function weighted_alpha_for_power() to be called from other functions to provide the alpha value for each speed.
+weighted_alpha.py is desiged for the function weighted_alpha_for_power() to be called from other functions to provide the alpha value for each speed.

-Alpha_Estimation depends on Alpha_Estimation for get_power_level()
+Line_Tracking_2m depends on robot_control for get_power_level()